checkstyle-addons/checkstyle-addons/src/main/resources/com/thomasjensen/checkstyle/addons/checks/regexp/RegexpOnFilename.md

     Note that this option applies only to the pattern specified by <tt>regexp</tt>; the <tt>selection</tt> property is <i>always</i> treated as if <tt>simple=false</tt>.</span>
     <span class="propdefault"><tt>true</tt></span></dd>
 </dl>

+Since this check is a [FileSetCheck](http://checkstyle.sourceforge.net/writingchecks.html#Writing_FileSetChecks), it inherits the `fileExtensions` property, which, if configured, would take precedence over `selection`.

 In addition to the properties, optionally adding a `message` element may benefit this check to make the warning easier to understand.
 The message key depends on the value of the `mode` option.
 If `mode=required`, the message key `regexp.filepath.required` is used.
 If `mode=illegal`, the message key `regexp.filepath.illegal` is used.
 The message text can make use of placeholders `{0}` (the file name as used by the matcher) and `{1}` (the regular expression used by the matcher).